OSVTAC/project-recommendations-site/facts-assumptions.md

-1. The Director of Elections' [March 2017 Director's Report][directors-report-march-2017-original] began outlining characteristics of the development plan for the open-source voting system.
+1. The Director of Elections' [March 2017 Director's Report][directors-report-march-2017-original] began outlining characteristics of the development plan for the open source voting system.
 These included—

    * For the system to be "Developed under version 3 of the GNU General Public License where possible, otherwise preferring similar licenses